Between buildings and free factor complexes: A Cohen-Macaulay complex for Out(RAAGs): The base cases: Buildings and relative free factor complexes

 A \emph{free factor} of $A$ is a subgroup $B\leq A$ such that $A$ splits as a free product $A=B \ast C$.
 There is a natural partial order on the set of conjugacy classes of free factors of $A$ given by $[B_1] \leq [B_2]$ if, up to conjugacy, $B_1$ is contained in $B_2$.

 \begin{definition} Let $\FRfactor = \mcF(A;\mcA)$ denote the poset of all conjugacy classes of proper free factors $B\subset A$ such that there is a free factor $B'$ of $A$ with $[A_i] \leq [B']$ for all $i$ and $B'$ is a proper subgroup of $B$.
 (In particular, $[A_1 \ast \cdots \ast A_k]\not \in \FRfactor$.)
 We call the order complex of $\FRfactor$ the \emph{free factor complex of $A$ relative to $\mcA$}.
 It carries a natural, simplicial action of $O$. \end{definition} \begin{remark} If $k=0$, the poset $\FRfactor$ consists of \emph{all} conjugacy classes of proper free factors of $F_n$, so we recover the free factor complex of $F_n$.
 More generally, the free factor complex of $A$ relative to $\mcA$ is a subcomplex of the \emph{complex of free factor systems of $A$ relative to $\mcA$} as defined by Handel--Mosher \cite{HM:Relativefreesplitting}.
 The ordering $\sqsubseteq$ of free factor systems defined there restricts to the ordering on $\FRfactor$ for free factor systems having only one component.
-Our definition however differs from the one used by Guirardel--Horbez, e.g. in \cite{GH:Algebraiclaminationsfree}; in the notation of the previous definition, they do not require that $[A_i]\leq [B]$ for all $i$. \end{remark}